Universal Displacements in Linear Strain-Gradient Elasticity

 \section{Conclusions}

 In this paper we studied universal displacement fields for three-dimensional linear strain-gradient elasticity within the Toupin--Mindlin first strain-gradient theory.
-Our starting point was the analysis of \citet{Yavari2020} for classical linear elasticity, which we recalled in \S\ref{Sec:Classical-linear-elasticity} and then used as the baseline for the strain-gradient analysis in \S\ref{Sec:Strain-gradient-linear-elasticity}.
+Our starting point was the analysis of \citet{Yavari2020} for classical linear elasticity, which we recalled in \S\ref{Sec:Classical-linear-elasticity} and then used as the point of departure for the strain-gradient analysis in \S\ref{Sec:Strain-gradient-linear-elasticity}.

 For each material symmetry class, we required the strain-gradient equilibrium equations (in the absence of body forces) to hold for all choices of elastic constants.
 This universality requirement yields a system of differential constraints on the displacement field.
 By carrying this procedure through the full symmetry classification (including centrosymmetric and chiral classes) and using compact matrix representations for the elasticity tensors, we obtained explicit universality constraints and the corresponding sets of universal displacements class by class.